Italy visa refusal 2026: reasons, appeal, court — a real success story

 Lack of ties to Italy

-No Schengen visas in the last 3 years, no trips to Italy, cover letter in Russian.
-Wording of the refusal: "It seems unlikely that you possess sufficient knowledge of the Italian socio-economic situation."
+No Schengen visas in the last 3 years, no trips to Italy, motivation letter in Russian.
+Wording of refusal: "It appears unlikely that you possess sufficient knowledge of the Italian socio-economic situation."

 4

-Level B1 without a certificate is not accepted.
-A motivation letter in Russian is a red flag.
+B1 level without a certificate is not considered.
+Motivation letter in Russian is a red flag.

 5

-Wording used for cases that look implausible.
-Especially risky for activities that do not require presence in Italy (online psychologists, tutors).
+A formulation used for cases that look implausible.
+Especially risky for activities that don’t require presence in Italy (online psychologists, tutors).

 6